speed of sound in humid air calculation and the air pressure density of water density - sengpielaudio Checker

 The speed of sound is called Mach 1

-Mach Number 1 means the flow velocity is the speed of sound - and the speed is transonic.
+Mach number 1 means the flow velocity is the speed of sound - and the speed around that is transonic.

 Air Density Calculations